-Kari Wilkinson is executive vice president of Huntington Ingalls Industries and president of Ingalls Shipbuilding.
+Kari Wilkinson is executive vice president of HII and president of Ingalls Shipbuilding.
 Named to this position in April 2021, she is responsible for all programs and operations at Ingalls, including the U.S. Navy’s amphibious assault and surface combatant ship programs and the U.S. Coast Guard’s National Security Cutter program.

 Wilkinson most recently served as the vice president of Program Management at Ingalls where she had profit and loss responsibility for all elements of program execution and served as the principal liaison to the Navy and Coast Guard for all platforms in the Ingalls portfolio.